JetBrains/intellij-plugin-verifier/README.md

     The verifier will not verify such updates even if they are compatible with the IDE.
     File with list of excluded plugin builds (e.g. '<IDE-home>/lib/resources.jar/brokenPlugins.txt').

+* `-offline`

+    Specify this flag if the Plugin Verifier must use only locally downloaded dependencies of plugins and must avoid making HTTP requests.

 * `-dump-broken-plugin-list (-d)`

     File to dump broken plugin ids.